Strasbourg shopping has something for everyone, so read on about what to buy in Strasbourg, shopping street to target, and more!

 Rue des Grandes Arcades borders Kléber Square, and it made me happy.
 First, it has a Desigual store and I love all the brightly colored and patterned clothing.
 It is another of my must-stops when I find one in a new city.
 Second, it has McDonalds!
 If you’ve read my non-touristy things to do in Madrid post, you’ll know the silly and valid reasons I indulge my daughter, taking her to McDonald’s once in every city we visit when abroad.

-Rue des Grandes Arcades offers many, many Strasboug shopping options, many brand name.
+Rue des Grandes Arcades offers many, many Strasbourg shopping options, many brand name.
 You can find leather from Hermés, sportswear at Addidas, Pandora jewelry, and LUSH bath and skincare products, just to name a few.
 There is also a surprisingly high volume of lingerie shops considering the total number of stores!
 Also noteworthy is the Pharmacy about halfway down the length of the street.

 - Starbucks – because I love it.